 Hit with some unexpected expenses this EOFY?
 Swoosh has you covered!

-If you’re struggling with some unexpected costs this tax season, Swoosh has you covered with our emergency loans between $2,200 and $5,000.
+Now that you know what EOFY is, you can be more prepared for tax time.
+But if you’re struggling with some unexpected costs this tax season, Swoosh has you covered with our emergency loans between $2,300 and $5,000.
 With a fast, easy application process, we’ll get you sorted in no time!
 Apply online today.

 FAQs